+Choose an ideal time for your romantic dinner.
 Make arrangements for the kids so you and your partner can enjoy time alone.
 Arrange a sleepover at a friend's house, or hire a babysitter to take the kids to a movie or to help put younger kids to bed early.
 Choose an evening when you know you and your partner will feel relaxed, without an early wake-up the next day.

+Take a romantic trip down memory lane by recalling favorite meals from the earlier days of your relationship.
 If your first date was at an Italian restaurant, cook up a gourmet lasagna and buttery garlic bread.
 If you had a picnic at the park when he proposed, recreate the outdoor meal.
 You don't have to cook a fancy or exotic dish.
 The most romantic meal is one you'll both genuinely enjoy, so comfort foods are fine.
 For a low-stress evening, order take-out from a favorite restaurant or hire a personal chef to come to your house.

+Create an intimate, romantic environment.
 Play a song with special meaning to the two of you or your partner's favorite style of music, such as jazz or classic rock.
 Instead of roses and candlelight, try a clean, sleek table setting.
 Buy a small gift -- such as a watch or wallet -- and set it beside his plate.
 Wear an outfit that makes you feel confident or that your partner loves to see you in; accent it with jewelry he gave you on a past birthday or anniversary.

+You may feel pressure to enjoy a perfect evening together, but don't start the dinner stressed.
 Let the evening unfold naturally.
 Keep conversation friendly instead of discussing serious issues.
 Follow up your dinner with a light, tasty dessert, such as fresh fruit with whipped cream.
 Serve a dessert wine or coffee so you'll have extra time to unwind after dinner.
 Leave the dishes for the next day instead of rushing away to clean; instead, browse through your wedding album or read old love letters aloud.